-The Physician Assistant (PA) Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
-This professional education will include the knowledge necessary to diagnose, treat, educate and empower patients in a variety of settings across the lifespan.
+- The Physician Assistant Program at Marywood University is committed to providing students with an exceptional education in a supportive and nurturing environment.
+This professional education will include the biomedical and clinical knowledge necessary to diagnose, treat, educate, and empower patients in a variety of settings across the lifespan.

-This program is committed to preparing the student to deal with the changing health care environment while promoting the PA profession.
-Marywood's PA Program will emphasize the importance of sharing knowledge with future PA students while providing leadership in the community.
+- The Program is committed to preparing the student to deal with the changing healthcare environment while promoting the PA profession.

-- To provide students with the knowledge, skills and experience to be successful, competent Physician Assistants.
+Goal 1: To provide students with the knowledge, skills, and experience necessary to be successful, competent physician assistants.

-- To encourage students to incorporate Marywood University’s goal of learning to live and practice medicine responsibly in an interdepedent world.
+Goal 4: To encourage students to incorporate Marywood University’s goal of learning to live and practice medicine responsibly in an interdependent world.

-- To develop as professionals and leaders at the local, state, and national level, shaping future policy and legislation to promote Physician Assistant practice.
+Goal 5: To develop professionalism and leadership skills at the local, state, and national level, shaping future policy and legislation to promote Physician Assistant practice.